 #84 Social proof: It is a psychological principle in which people tend to follow what the majority is doing around them.
-Marketers use social proof as a tactic to increase conversion in a number of ways like customer testimonials, media mentions, social share counter, certifications, case studies, subscriber count, ratings and reviews, real-time stats etc.
+In essence, marketers use social proof as a tactic to increase conversion in a number of ways.
+These include customer testimonials, media mentions, social share counter, certifications, case studies, subscriber count, ratings and reviews, real-time stats etc.

 #85 Soft bounce: Soft bounce is an email message that does reach the recipient's mail servers but bounces back undelivered either because the recipient's inbox was full or the server was unavailable.

 #86 Subject line: Subject line of email campaigns should be compelling and prompt recipients to click on it and see what it entails.
-It should be well-thought and relevant to the campaign.
+Ideally, the subject line and content should match.

-#87 Targeted content: Targeted content is content created keeping in mind the buyer’s persona.
-It is the best way to engage and nurture a lead as it shows that you understand their needs and pain points.
+#87 Targeted content: Targeted content is content that is created keeping in mind the buyer’s persona.
+It is the best way to engage and nurture a lead.
+It shows that you understand their needs and pain points.

-#88 TOFU: Top Of the FUnnel refers to the top-most stage of a sales funnel.
-It comprises of people who are trying to identify a problem and are looking for information about it.
-Marketers educate these people about the solutions available without pitching their own products and services.
+#88 TOFU: Top of the funnel refers to the top-most stage of a sales funnel.
+In fact, it comprises of people who are trying to identify a problem and are looking for information about it.
+At this stage, the job of a marketer is to educate these people about the solutions available without exclusively pitching their own products and services.

 #89 Twitter: It is a social media platform that allows businesses to share messages and engage with their audience.